Mildred Valley Thornton: British Columbia years (1934–1967)

 As a result of the Great Depression impacting his restaurant business, John Thornton moved west in 1934 to Vancouver.
 Mildred and her sons followed, although they left soon after for a stay in Toronto of seven months.
 Back in Vancouver, John opened a confectionery store.
 When the family was reunited, Mildred lost no time in organizing an exhibition at the Hudson's Bay store in Vancouver.
 In 1936, she had a solo exhibition at the Vancouver Art Gallery.

 From her Vancouver base, she travelled as far north as Alaska and east to the Kootenays.
-She painted among the Haida, Tsimshian, Nisga'a, Gitxsan, Kwakwaka'wakw, Dakelh, Secwepemc, and Salish.
+She painted among the Haida, Tsimshian, Nisga'a, Gitxsan, Kwakwaka'wakw, Dakelh, Sécwepemc, and Coast Salish.
 She used whatever available means of transportation to reach her destinations, travelling by foot, canoe, horseback, steamboat, automobiles and trains.
 She painted her subjects wherever they were located, for example, at country fairs or at the Calgary Stampede.
 Sometimes they were nearby, as when she painted in 1946 five Indigenous men in Kitsilano, including Chiefs Willie Seaweed and Dan Cranmer, who had come to Vancouver for the city jubilee.
 She often took a slide projector with her to show examples of her work to prospective sitters.
 One of her most celebrated portraits was of the Haida matriarch Agnes Russ.
 Thornton recorded the potlatch, secret society rituals, whaling, and handiwork.
 Like Emily Carr and others, she travelled to remote First Nations communities to paint totem poles, villages and depictions of daily life.
 She was given at least four honorary names, including "Ah-ou-Mookht", meaning "the one who wears a blanket because she is of noble birth", received from Kwakwaka'wakw Chief Charley Nowell.

 Thornton taught at the Commercial and Fine Arts Training Centre in Vancouver during the early 1940s.
 In 1944, she was instrumental in bringing about an exhibition at the Vancouver Art Gallery entitled British Columbia at Work, on behalf of the Labor Arts Guild.
 In the same year, she became art critic for the Vancouver Sun, contributing in that role for the next fifteen years.